top of page

 Home inspectors often look for signs of foundation issues, such as cracks in walls, uneven floors, or misaligned doors and windows.
 These signs can indicate that the foundation is settling or has been subjected to water damage.

-Addressing foundation issues can be costly, making it essential for homeowners to conduct regular inspections and take preemptive measures, such as ensuring proper drainage around the foundation and maintaining gutters effectively.
+Addressing foundation issues can be costly.
+Therefore, it is essential for homeowners to conduct regular inspections and take preemptive measures.
+Ensuring proper drainage around the foundation and maintaining gutters effectively can help mitigate these risks.

 Close-up view of a cracked foundation wall in a Winnipeg home